 I always love to use these chords to add some flavor to my chord progressions.
+One of my favorite chords is Fsus2.That chord has got the whole package for me.
+It’s sounds beautiful, gentle, tight, cool and rough at the same time.
 Regarder des films gratuitement, avec sous-titres.
 Key Chords.
-Key Chords is an interactive chord chart that allows you hear and see and arrange chords. - Click on a chord to preview how it sounds. - Drag and drop to arrange chords on the timeline - Tweak the settings to control the playback speed Or role the dice until you discover something that fits your mood.
+Key Chords is an interactive chord chart that allows you hear, see and arrange chords. - Click on a chord to preview how it sounds. - Drag and drop to arrange chords on the timeline - Tweak the settings to control the playback speed Or role the dice until you discover something that fits your mood.

 Select a Key: Select your favorite "Key" and whether you want to use the "Major" or "Minor" scale.
 The resulting chord chart will display a good number of "usable" chords that all work "in the key of" the selected scale.
 (In other words, all of the chords that appear in the chart will "work" in your song.)